NativeSy/learngit/readme.txt

 Study revise.
 Creating a new branch is quick and simple?
 <<<<<<< HEAD
-Creating a new branch is quick..
+Creating a fdasf new branch is quick..
 =======
 >>>>>>> 1809ed5df8378cdde684ca14d1be4eaa2e158dd3